The Korea Herald

 This announcement builds on North Korean leader Kim Jong-un’s “two Koreas” speech to the North’s parliament in January that marked a departure from decades of the regime’s commitment to unify the Korean Peninsula.

-“What this means is that North Korea is turning the demarcation line into a border separating two countries,” Rep. Park Sun-won, former deputy director of the National Intelligence Service, told The Korea Herald.
+North Korea is trying to turn the military demarcation line into a border separating two countries with the construction, according to Democratic Party of Korea Rep. Park Sun-won, former deputy director of the National Intelligence Service.